zs-zhong/DJSRH/README.md

 </center>

 From the table we can observe that each of our proposed components plays a certain role for our final results.
-We would like to highlight that the variants DJSRH-1,2,3 have surpassed UDCMH (the state of-the-art previous method in Table 2).

 ***********************************************************************************************************